chaitanya-apty/Go-logger-Implementation/README.md

 # Custom Error Logging in Golang
-Basic Implementation of loggin in Go (A Proposal) with <b>UberZap</b>

 ## Getting Started
-Motivation for this project is to demonstrate basic design/approach in logging and propogating Customized Errors in Go Application
+Motivation for this project is to demonstrate simple design/approach in logging and propogating Customized Errors in Go Application

 ### Prerequisites
  - Not required to be a pro in Go